quicwg/base-drafts/draft-ietf-quic-tls.md

 - CONNECTION_CLOSE MAY appear in packets of any encryption level other than 0-RTT.

-- APPLICATION_CLOSE MAY appear in packets of any encyrpto level other than Initial and 0-RTT.
+- APPLICATION_CLOSE MAY appear in packets of any encryption level other than Initial and 0-RTT.

 - PADDING frames MAY appear in packets of any encryption level.